Ferahijazi/Ferahijazi.github.io/_posts/2022-06-07-pcb_design.markdown

 **Defining Goals** :

 * Make a PCB board using Kicad
-* Play around with the design to make it something expressive
+* Play around with the design to make it look more expressive, shaped like a cat for example

 ---